 What are active users?

-For example, an active user can be measured as a user that has logged back into his account to interact with the product in the last 30 days.
+For example, an active user can be measured as a user that has logged back into her account to interact with the product in the last 30 days.

 The time interval component is crucial to have valid and actionable data that you can compare.
 You can only accurately analyze active user data by looking at it in time intervals.